Does Starbucks have hot chocolate? Never has there been a more ridiculous question. Absolutely!

 3 Types Of Starbucks Hot Chocolate

-Starbucks provides two classic hot chocolates, regular and white chocolate.
+Two classic hot chocolates, regular and white chocolate are on their menu.

 There’s a third variety, which is mocha.
 A mocha combines any of the hot chocolates above with a coffee.

 I would recommend the dark chocolate mocha to anyone with a chocolate craving.

 All chocolate has a minute amount of caffeine.

 Dark chocolate is the highest caffeinated chocolate with 12 milligrams per oz.
 Milk chocolate has 9 milligrams per 1.55 oz.
 And white chocolate has no caffeine because it’s not actual chocolate.

 Starbucks adds coffee to their mochas which adds a greater amount of caffeine to your drink.